MRI Data Protection Policy

 Under the GDPR and FDPA, in summary, you are entitled to claim the following specific rights vis-à-vis MRI as the data subject.

 You have the right to request information on the data we hold about you from us at any time.
 This information includes, but is not limited to, the categories of data we process, the purposes for which it is processed, the source of the data if not collected directly from you, and, if applicable, the recipients with whom we have shared your data.
 You can obtain a copy of your data from us free of charge.
 If you require additional copies, we reserve the right to charge you for these copies.

 You have the right to request that we rectify inaccurate data relating to you.
 We will take appropriate steps to keep the data we store and process on an ongoing basis accurate, complete and current, based on the most up-to-date information available.

 You have the right to request that we erase your data, as long as the legal requirements for this are satisfied.
-This may be the case under Art.
-17 GDPR if
+If

 - the data is no longer required for the purposes for which it was collected or otherwise processed,